-University Lecturer in Engineering, Environment and Sustainable Development
+University Assistant Professor in Engineering, Environment and Sustainable Development

 Academic Division: Civil Engineering

 Research group: Structures

 Dr André Cabrera Serrenho is exploring new ways of reducing greenhouse gas emissions at a faster pace to meet international climate pledges.
 This involves identifying new configurations of energy and material systems to supply our future needs with less demand and emissions.